gilcrest/diygoapi/README.md

         return errors.E(op, errors.Validation, errors.Parameter("Year"), "The first film was in 1878, Year must be >= 1878")
 ```

-In this you'll notice the errors.MissingField function used to validate missing input on fields, which comes from [this Mat Ryer post](https://medium.com/@matryer/patterns-for-decoding-and-validating-input-in-go-data-apis-152291ac7372)
+In the above snippet, the errors.MissingField function used to validate missing input on fields comes from [this Mat Ryer post](https://medium.com/@matryer/patterns-for-decoding-and-validating-input-in-go-data-apis-152291ac7372) and is pretty handy.

 ```go
 // MissingField is an error type that can be used when